Lightweighting

 weighting magazine finds: "Even though aluminum is light, it does not sacrifice strength.
 Aluminum body structure is equal in strength to steel and can absorb twice as much crash-induced energy."
+The use of aluminium for lightweighting can be limited for the higher strength grades by their low formability - and in response to this forming challenge new techniques such as roll forming and hot forming (Hot Form Quench) have been introduced in recent years.